tiangolo/dockerswarm.rocks/README.md

 You have a distributed Docker swarm mode cluster set up.

-Check other sections in the documentation to see how to set up HTTPS, deploy stacks, etc.
+Check other sections in the documentation at <a href="https://dockerswarm.rocks">https://dockerswarm.rocks</a> to see how to set up HTTPS, deploy stacks, etc.

 You already did the hard part, the rest is easy.